deanwampler/programming-scala-book-code-examples/README.md

 ### Troubleshooting with IntelliJ

 One reader reported a problem when trying to run examples in IntelliJ: `scalac: Flag -encoding set repeatedly`.
-I could confirm this problem and I fixed it as follows:
+I confirmed this problem (at the time; it may no longer be an issue...) and I fixed it as follows:

 1. Open the preferences ("cmd-," on MacOS)
 2. Search for "scala"